 Using at least two aliases, Joe Miller and Eddie Hainer, Gibbons continued down the crooked path.
 It finally caught up with him in November 1932 when he was found guilty of grand theft.
 This time, neither his youth nor empty promises to reform could save him.
 Gibbons got 1-to-10 years in the state pen.

-After his release, in 1943 Gibbons was suspected of being involved in black market activities, along with female accomplice, convicted “society burglar” Frances Krug (aka Margaret Krug, alias Margot Lux) but nothing came of it, although Margo did do time for receiving stolen goods.
+After his release, in 1943 Gibbons was suspected of being involved in black market activities, along with female accomplice, convicted “society burglar” Frances Krug (aka Margaret Krug, alias Margot Lux and Margaret King) but nothing came of it, although Margo did do time for receiving stolen goods.